jovian34/baseball_bracket/README.md

 - Boyd's World Iterative Strength Rating(ISR) for western teams
 - Regular Season Conference Championships
 - winning or losing record in own conference
+- record against the RPI top-50 and top-100 both win percentage and percentage of total games against these quality teams

 Factors in regional assignment
 - hosts are all the top-16 national seed